howerj/cdb/readme.md

 The database library is designed so it can be embedded into a microcontroller if needed.
 This program can be used for creating and querying CDB databases, which consist of key-value pairs of binary data.

+This program also includes several options that help in testing out the database, one for hashing input keys and printing the hash for the default hash function and another one for generating a database with (Pseudo-)random keys and values of a given length.

 # OPTIONS